 As always, please make a full database backup before you are going that route and changing anything in the database!

-When one of these steps is done you can start creating a clone of the staging site by opening the link Staging Site > wp-admin > WP Staging > Start
+If you’ve made any of these changes, you can start creating a clone of the staging site by going to